 In November 2020, the Company's Board of Directors approved a new standing share repurchase authorization, whereby we may repurchase up to 20 million shares beginning on January 1, 2021 through December 31, 2023.
-This share repurchase authorization replaced the February 2018 share repurchase authorization, there were 7,380,879 shares remaining.
+This share repurchase authorization replaced the February 2018 share repurchase authorization.
+Upon expiration of the February 2018 share repurchase authorization, there were 7,380,879 shares remaining.